Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Download_report.md

 **Step 1**

-1. Click on the `Download report` in the plugin settings on MM.
+1. Click on the `Download report` button in the plugin settings on MM.
-2. Click on the downloaded file in the containing folder.
+2. Open the downloaded file.

 **Expected**

-The downloaded file should be a csv file and should show the list of accounts connected to MS teams in the plugin.
+The downloaded file should be a CSV file showing the list of accounts connected to MS teams in the plugin.